What is an Annuity?

 Interest Earnings

-The annuity issuer credits interest to your annuity based on the performance of the chosen market index.
+The annuity issuer credits interest to the annuity based on the performance of the chosen market index.
 The interest is calculated using a formula that considers the index’s growth over a specific period, such as a year.
-The formula may include caps, participation rates, or spreads, which determine how much of the index’s gain is credited to your annuity.
+The formula may include caps, participation rates, or spreads, which determine how much of the index’s gain is credited to the individual’s annuity.

 Minimum Interest Guarantee